Shituation/ShaderGlass-Extra/README.md

   * will work on version 1903 but in limited capacity (no Desktop Glass mode)
   * Windows 11 allows the __removal of yellow border__ (see [FAQ](FAQ.md#windows-10) for tips on avoiding it on Windows 10)
 * DirectX 11-capable GPU
-* Linux: running under Wine is supported in latest beta, using ScreenCast/PipeWire for capture (clone mode only)

 <br/>